Albert0i/mysql-vs-redis/README-Part3.md

 ```
 ![alt sql delete mem](img/test-sql-delete-mem.JPG)

-Comparing to the figures in [Part two](README-Part2.md), performance is increased by one third and still 3 times slower than in Redis.
+Comparing to the figures in [Part two](README-Part2.md), around 15~25% performance gained but still twice as much in Redis.

 #### V. Introspection